-Copper as a ductile material - or about metal machinability and CNC machining
+Copper as a ductile material.
+What is the machinability and CNC machining of copper?

 Much depends on the chemical composition and structure of metals.
 These characteristics affect their mechanical and thermal strength, as well as the susceptibility of individual materials to different types of machining.